foben/RepData_PeerAssessment1/PA1_template.md

 ```
 and see that the interval "835", which is the 104th element in the *internalAvgs* array,
 contains the maximum number of steps.
-To get the actual number, we simply acces this element:
+To get the actual number, we simply acces this element

 ```r
 intervalAvgs[104]